Protecting your privacy

 That's why we've partnered with various trusted third-party companies to provide goods and services to you.
 These goods and services can be accessed through links on our website to the third-party company's microsite – a website which is owned and operated by the company, but is Iceland branded or co-branded with the relevant affiliate.

 The main thing you need to know is that although some of these microsites may contain iceland.co.uk in their address, these microsites are not owned or operated by Iceland.
 They are governed by their own terms and conditions and privacy policies, so it's definitely worth having a read of their policies too, to see how your information may be used.

 There's only one Iceland Foods.
-All emails you receive from Iceland will come from an email address ending in Iceland.co.uk.
-So, if you receive any emails claiming to be from Iceland which do not end in Iceland.co.uk or Icelandmail.co.uk, these may be fraudulent and should be forwarded to Iceland at email@example.com
+All emails you receive from Iceland will come from an email address ending in iceland.co.uk or icelandemail.co.uk.
+So, if you receive any emails claiming to be from Iceland which do not end in iceland.co.uk or icelandemail.co.uk, these may be fraudulent and should be forwarded to Iceland at firstname.lastname@example.org

 Don't forget your rights

 Remember: your data is your data.
 So, you have the right to request: